TestLink Tutorial

 Build Creation

-Step 2: In the next window, fill all necessary details for a software release and click on create to save your release
+Step 2) In the next window, fill in all the details for the software release and click “Create” to save it.

 1. Enter the title name

-2. Enter the description about the software release
+2. Enter the description for the software release

 Build Creation